Questions to Ask

 - What are the possible immediate and long-term side effects?

 Finding a Trial

-To see a complete list of FOP clinical trials, including those actively looking for study participants, visit our Ongoing Clinical Trials page [link to this page].
+To see a complete list of FOP clinical trials, including those actively looking for study participants, visit our Ongoing Clinical Trials page.
 Check the website frequently, as the page is regularly updated with new trial information.
 You can also visit the National Institutes of Health (NIH) site which contains a comprehensive list of ongoing and completed clinical trials.